Stueckelberg interferometry using periodically driven spin-orbit coupled Bose-Einstein condensates: Engineering a spin-resolved Stueckelberg atom interferometer

-The gap size, $\Omega_C$ at the pair of avoided crossings affects the probability to travel along either eigenlevel, and thus controls the contrast of the Stueckelberg interference.
+The third verification of our interferometer came from tuning the contrast of the Stuekelberg interference by tuning $\Omega_C$, the gap size at the pair of avoided crossings. $\Omega_C$ partially determines $P_{LZ}$ and was tuned by varying $\Omega_M$.
+Thus changing $\Omega_M$ tunes the fraction of the BEC that splits into each leg of the interferometer with maximum contrast expected for $P_{LZ}=0.5$.
 Fig.~\ref{fig:varyOmegaM} (a) shows Stueckelberg interference for a few representative values of $\Omega_M$.
-Defining contrast as $M=(\mathcal{S}_{max}-\mathcal{S}_{min})/2$, Fig.~\ref{fig:varyOmegaM} (b) shows the contrast observed for various $\Omega_M$.
-The results show how $\Omega_M$ can be used to control the Landua-Zener transitions and thus the interference fringe amplitude.
-Given that the maximum contrast is obtained when the BEC is coherently split with $P_{LZ}=0.5$, and assuming a linear relation between $\Omega_C$ and $\Omega_M$, we find $\Omega_C=\Omega_M/2.25$ as the best fit for these parameters.
+Figure \ref{fig:varyOmegaM} (b) shows the spin contrast, defined as $M=(\mathcal{S}_{max}-\mathcal{S}_{min})/2$, for various values of $\Omega_M$.
+The results show how $\Omega_M$ can be used to control the Landau-Zener transitions and thus the interference fringe amplitude.
+The relationship between $\Omega_C$ and $\Omega_M$, calculated from the Floquet Hamiltonian exhibits a nearly linear dependence on $\Omega_M$.
+In fact, one finds that $\Omega_C\approx\Omega_M/2.27$ as shown in Fig.~\ref{fig:varyOmegaM}(c).
+Experimentally we find $\Omega_C=\Omega_M/2.3$ as the best estimate from our data, close to the theoretical calculation.

-Fig.~\ref{fig:varydqdt} shows Stueckelberg interference where the acceleration $\alpha_F$ of the BEC, rather than $f_{mod}$, is varied.
-A secondary optical dipole trapping force was used in combination with gravity to control the total acceleration \cite{Olson_PRA_2013} of the BEC and vary the time to transverse the two energy paths.
-Accelerations at which the calculated phase accumulations reach $4\pi$ and $6\pi$ are labeled.
-With the smaller acceleration, the effect of broadening in acceleration, $\sigma_{\alpha}$, due to interactions reduces the observed fringe contrast near phase accumulation of $6\pi$ compared to $4\pi$, but the fringes are still apparent and the model agrees well with the experimental results.

-In summary, we have experimentally demonstrated using SO coupled BECs with modulated Raman coupling strength as a method to realize $3 \pi$ SO coupling and engineer an atomic interferometer.
-Our theoretical analysis matches the results for measured Stueckelberg interference fringes, and confirms the treatment of the periodic modulation as ``dressing'' the SO coupled BEC states.
-Interestingly, since the SO coupling is itself the result of dressing the $m_F$ free-particle dispersion with a Raman coupling, this can be considered as ``dressing'' dressed states.
-These initial experiments show the promise of $3 \pi$ SO coupling, which could offer new opportunities for studying ground state and phase transitions in a 3-minima SO coupled BEC \cite{Lin_Nature_2011,Campbell_arXiv_2015}.
-These also demonstrate a different way from other recent studies involving periodic modulation of Raman coupling \cite{Jimenez_arXiv_2014,Zhang_NatSciRep_2013} to engineer novel light-induced synthetic gauge fields.